grantcko/resolve-time/tests/test_logs_info/test_logs_info.md

 - Collected information about the log files being tested.

 ## what should actually be collected from the logs for accurate calulations?
-- *6 sets of stats*:
+- *18 sets of stats*:
   - 3 test cases for existing masterlogs - blank, missing entries, and overlapping entries
+  - ✖️3 runs (for pure log stats from sep-b and for hand timing stats, both with live save and without live save)
-  - ✖️2 for high and medium accuracy
+  - ✖️2 runs for high and medium accuracy
 - all time
   - how many sessions
   - how many total log entries collected